Here to change the world

 “We are here to change the world with small acts of thoughtfulness done daily rather than with one great dramatic leap in results.” — Rabbi Harold Kushner

 Everyone loves to see results.
 There’s nothing more satisfying than completing a major project or putting the final touches on something we’ve labored over for weeks.
 But in reality, our most important jobs will never be done.
 Living daily with faith, reverence and humility will always be a challenge, and treating others as we want to be treated will often require patience and stamina.

 We aren’t likely to get much honor or applause for the details involved in being thoughtful to others.
-We all want to change the world for the better, but we probably won’t see dramatic improvement when we make time to care, up close and personally, about one individual at a time.
+We all want to change the world for the better, but we aren’t likely to see dramatic improvement when we make the time to care, up close and personally, about one individual at a time.